fvelasquez12/Superposition/docs/final.md

 <img width="800" alt="tensor" src="https://user-images.githubusercontent.com/31495624/142092049-e78b4376-d81e-4987-9341-b0c651d3112d.png">

 As one can see, the first vector alternates between -1 and 1, which makes sense if we look at the last two digits of 0000, 0001, 0010, …, and the second one also matches our results as the sign changes every 4 elements.
-Again, we will set up unit tests and include more test cases.

 We then implemented a working example of CartPole-v1, for which we plotted the duration held (total reward) for every episode.
 In the first 10 episodes, the reward function had an overall positive trend: